Eliav2/how-react-hooks-work/README.md

 - [Examples](#examples) - examples that demonstrate everything explained in this article with an increasing difficulty rate.
 - [Recap](#recap) - summary with the most important notes.

-The article is not for starters, and I will assume that you have some experience with React and React hooks.
+This article is not for beginners, and I will assume that you have some experience with React and React hooks.

 please feel free to re-read sections, and ask your best friend Google when it's needed. also, feel free to ask questions on [discussion](https://github.com/Eliav2/how-react-hooks-work/discussions) in the repo if you really feel stuck.